-For security reasons, we strongly advise you not to hospital.
-HRS cannot be loss or theft.
+For security reasons, we strongly advise you not to loss or theft.

 Can the person who accompanies me stay the night?
 Are you accompanying your child?

 In a 1st class room, it is possible, under certain conditions, to have one of your relatives stay with you.
 Please refer to the chapter "The person accompanying me" for more information.